Who is SA001 - Overhead Safety training for?

 What will you learn?

-The SA001 course provides learners with the knowledge and skills of the hazards and potential risks involved in working safely on ladders and wooden poles in a telecommunications environment.
-It also helps learners’ awareness of compliance with health and safety legislation.
-The accreditation tests learners’ knowledge, skills and understanding of dangers associated with these works and the safety precautions required while working on ladders and wooden poles.
+The SA001 - Overhead Safety course provides learners with the knowledge and skills of the hazards and potential risks involved in working safely on ladders and wooden poles in a telecommunications environment.
+The accreditation will test learners’ knowledge, skills and understanding of dangers associated with these works and the safety precautions required while working on ladders and wooden poles.
+In addition, this course will develop delegates awareness of compliance with health and safety legislation.

 This accreditation does not cover roof top working.

-3. Know relevant health and safety legislation and industry good
+- Know relevant health and safety legislation and industry good practice

 Please be aware the New Roads and Street Works Act 1991 (NRSWA) requires at least one person on site to hold a Street Works card to work on the highway.